 For the full reports, see below:

 Title IX of the Education Amendments of 1972 (Title IX) prohibits sex (gender-based) discrimination and harassment in educational programs and activities at institutions that receive federal financial funding.
 Keck Graduate Institute (KGI) is committed to providing students with learning and working environments free from all forms of discrimination, harassment, and sexual misconduct.
 KGI has designated a Title IX Coordinator and Five Deputy Coordinators to assist our community regarding discrimination, harassment, and sexual misconduct.
-A full copy of KGI’s Sexual Discrimination, Harassment, and Misconduct Policy can be found here.
+A full copy of The Claremont Colleges Title IX Sexual Harassment Policy can be found here.

-LiveSafe has partnered with The Claremont Colleges to provide safety-related communication via a campus safety app linked to a cloud-based command dashboard.
-This app allows our students to share information with friends and safety officials about sexual assault, mental health issues, and violence—preventing incidents before they occur.
-Download the LiveSafe app.
+Everbridge Safety Connection has partnered with Keck Graduate Institute to provide safety-related communication via a KGI campus safety app linked to a cloud-based command dashboard.
+This app allows our students to share information with safety officials about sexual assault, mental health issues, and violence—preventing incidents before they occur.
+Download the Everbridge app.

 The Claremont Colleges use Everbridge Alert System to notify students, faculty, and staff when emergencies occur.
 Notices are sent via email, text messages, and voice messages.
-Students are registered for Everbridge Alerts automatically through our IT department who downloads and updates the information everyday via our student management system.
+Students are registered for Everbridge Alerts automatically through our IT department who downloads and updates the information every day via our student management system.
 Students are encouraged to keep updated contact information on file with the Registrar’s Office.
 Staff and Faculty are registered during their onboarding process through our Human Resources Department.
-Staff/Faculty may contact Brittany Raygoza at Brittany_Raygoza@kgi.edu to update their contact information.

 EmPOWER addresses sexual assault, dating/domestic violence, and stalking through year-round educational workshops, trainings, and events and by providing confidential support to students impacted by these forms of violence.
 The Center serves all seven of The Claremont Colleges and works closely with students, student leaders, staff, faculty, and community partners.